chevere/parameter/README.md

 int(min: 1, max: 10)($var);
 ```

-To use inline-validation invoke a parameter with the value you need to validate.
+To use inline-validation invoke a **parameter** with the argument you need to validate.

 * Validate string starting with "a":